juanignaciosl/juanignaciosl.github.io/_posts/2019-07-30-Functional_Programming_in_Scala.markdown

 RDD dependencies encode when data must be moved across the network.

-Transformations can have two kind of depencencies:
+Transformations can have two kind of dependencies:
 - Narrow: each partition of the parent RDD is used by at most one partition of the child RDD.
 No shuffling necessary, pipelining is possible.
 Example: join with co-partitioned inputs, map, filter...
 Full list: `map`, `mapValues`, `flatMap`, `filter`, `mapPartitions`, `mapPartitionsWithIndex`.